K4liber/execution_time_estimation/README.md

 Here you can find the full data set from all apps executions with all available input data sets:
 [results.csv](/execution_results/results.csv)
 ## Train and validate the model

+Dataset consists of following features (the same for each application):
+- overall size
+- average size
+- maximum size
+- number of elements
+- cpus

+One can reduce the set of features to the two most important ones:
+- overall size
+- cpus

+In order to reduce the features set an environment variable `REDUCED=true`.

 ### Available algorithms
 1. `svr`
 2. `xgb`